 Probiotics have been shown to significantly affect our mood and help us handle stress a lot better.

 How to make the probiotic more effective in stopping hair loss?

 Make sure you consume foods that support the growth of bacteria.
 You want to eat more foods that are ‘prebiotic’ like garlic.

 These foods include Raw Garlic, Raw Leeks, Raw Onions, Asparagus, Broccoli.
 Basically to support a healthy digestive system you want to consume as many plant foods as you can.

 Are there any side effects from taking probiotics?

 If you have never taken probiotics before and your diet is quite poor, you might notice some changes initially but your stomach should eventually adjust.
 If you have any concerns about taking a probiotic supplement, please speak to your doctor.

-A healthy microbioe might help more than just your skin and your hair.
+A healthy microbiome from taking probiotics might help more than just your skin and your hair.
 It might even make you live longer in good health.